joyn3698/joyn3698/README.md

 - 👋 Hi, I’m Joy
 -  I’m an aspiring Data Analyst
 -  I’m currently pursuing Masters in Data Analytics
--  I’m looking to collaborate on any poject that mathes my skills.
+-  I’m looking to collaborate on any poject that matches my skills.
 -  How to reach me ...

 <!---